PPP Round 2: How To Apply For A First Or Second Draw PPP Loan

 What Happens After You Apply

 Once you’ve found your lender and have submitted your application, it’s time to play the waiting game.
-Unfortunately, there is no status tracker that lets you check the status of your loan.
+Unfortunately, there is no status tracker that lets you check your loan’s status.
 Instead, you must wait to hear back from your lender in regards to whether your application is approved and when you should expect funds to hit your bank account.

 If you haven’t heard anything, feel free to reach out to your lender, but just know that they are working as quickly as they can to help you secure your loan.